-50 things to do before you're 11 3/4 at Standen House and Garden
+50 things to do before you're 11¾ at Standen House and Garden

-No.2 roll down a really big hill
+No.2 Roll down a really big hill

 See how far you can get rolling down the lawn at the back of the house.
 Challenge a grown up to have a go too!

-No.4 build a den
+No.4 Build a den

-No.12 make a trail with sticks
+No.12 Have fun with sticks

 When you've made your den in the Plantation, why not make a trail to it so that other children can have fun in it too?

-No.13 make a mud pie
+No.13 Make a mud creation

 The lawn is a great place for little explorers to try out barefoot walking whilst mum and dad take it easy.
 Maybe you could have a barefoot running race?
-Make sure you bring a towel or wipes to clean your feet before you put your socks back on!
+Make sure you bring a towel to clean your feet before you put your socks back on!

 Pick a dry, thick piece of grass that’s quite long for the perfect trumpet – can you make a tune?
 Or try drumming with sticks you find while on a walk.

-No.44 go bird watching
+No.44 Watch a bird